 Put your characters in the corner

-If you’re displaying a digital decoration that features a character like a skeleton or ghost, try projecting it into a corner.
+If you’re displaying a decoration that features a character like a skeleton or ghost, try projecting it into a corner.
 This creates a really cool optical illusion that makes the character seem almost three-dimensional.

 Projecting onto floors and ceilings